Callebaut Couveture Milk Callets 33.6% 1Kg Bag

 Pure, natural Bourbon vanilla gives chocolate that exciting hint of exotic refinement.
 It also accentuates the creaminess of milk chocolate.
 Natural vanilla and milk chocolate, a perfect match for one another.

-Please read the Chocolate and shipping guide lines located under the specifications tab above.
+Please read the Chocolate and shipping guide lines link or above located under the specifications tab.

 A guide to tempering using Callebauts callets